 Conclusion

-Renewable energy is a young industry, and companies are still figuring out how to efficiently recycle products like lithium-ion batteries.
-This presents a great opportunity to get ahead of projected demands by strategically equipping current and future facilities with the right conveyors, screening systems, and hydrometallurgical equipment for their applications.
+Renewable energy is a young industry, and companies are still figuring out how to recycle products like lithium-ion batteries efficiently.
+This presents an excellent opportunity to get ahead of projected demands by strategically equipping current and future facilities with the right conveyors, screening systems, and hydrometallurgical equipment for their applications.

 Custom conveyors and fluid recycling systems designed to eliminate downtime and handle sensitive material will help operations be in a favorable position for short and long-term success.
-This is best achieved with a partner who understands sensitive industrial applications and can provide facilities with the right components for every step of the process.
+This is best achieved with a partner who understands sensitive industrial applications and can provide facilities with the right components for every process step.

 For more information about finding the right conveyors and hydrometallurgical systems for your operation, visit the KMC Global website.